semgrep/bento/PRIVACY.md

 ## Collected data

-Bento collects data to help us understand and improve the Bento user experience for users everywhere.
-The following information is collected:
+Bento collects data to help improve the Bento user experience for users everywhere.
+The following information is collected and sent to r2c:

 * Anonymized version of repository name, current commit, paths of files, names of checks that fire
 * Aggregate count of checks that fire
 * Names of checks that are disabled for the tools running in Bento
 * The user’s OS, shell information, user agent, and anonymized IP
-* Bento asks users to share the error dump on crashes
+* Bento asks users to share error dump data on crashes

 ## Sample data and definition of fields